voicegain/platform/ANNOUNCE.md

 * BE-357	Unable to delete values of "allow signup from domains"
 * BE-359	Support DMY NER in Transcribe App project configuration
 * BE-360	In Transcribe App: New user invited from SSO will set name auto populated

-### Maintenance release 1.82.3 is scheduled for 5/10/2023 between 8:30am and 10am CST

-This release upgrades Kubernetes to 1.25

-### Maintenance release 1.82.2 is scheduled for 4/27/2023 between 5:30pm and 7pm CST

-This release has the following changes:
-* BE-256    Modified App Selector to properly render on mobile browsers
-* BE-257    Added notice to Login Screen on Transcribe App on mobile browsers

-### Maintenance release 1.82.1 is scheduled for 4/25/2023 between 5pm and 7pm CST

-This release has the following changes:
-* BE-243 Fix for not getting any transcriptions from the Telephony Bot sessions
-* BE-244 Fix for erratic recognition in the Telephony Bot

-This release also fixes several 3rd-party vulnerabilities.

-### Minor release 1.82.0 is scheduled for 4/20/2023 between 2pm and 5pm CST

-This release chas the following changes:
-* BE-73	Add info about language to Mic Recording and File Upload dialogs
-* BE-74	Improved Project Move dialog
-* BE-76	Improved Zoom Meeting Assistant download page
-* BE-80	Improved/Simplified Browser Capture Preview in Transcribe App
-* BE-81	New Project Wizard in Transcribe App upon first login
-* BE-109	Fixed: Issue with saving meeting with certain commas in the name
-* BE-110	Option to send transcription results back over the audio websocket
-* BE-113	EZInit Script disable Leader Election on NFS Provisioner
-* BE-114	EZInit updated for Containerd
-* BE-115	Upgrade minio to highest backwards-compatible version
-* BE-119	Improved the throughput for Kappa model when using web-socket to stream audio
-* BE-130	Clarified that only Screen and Browser Tab audio capture works
-* BE-133	AccountUsage generation complete in new-billing-utility
-* BE-135	New Billing Utility writes to postgresql the same data that would be written to Fusebill
-* BE-138	Fixed old portal URL still referenced from within Grafana
-* BE-143	Fixed incorrect ERROR tooltip visible for new uploaded Voice Signatures
-* BE-146	Fix concurrency issue in mrcp_rex plugin history
-* BE-148	The Zoom App download page is now correctly reporting the App version
-* BE-150	Disabled Automatic creation of a New Transcribe App project upon first login
-* BE-151	every GET data API request decreases rate limit by 1 (instead of 10)
-* BE-153	Google Storage bucket creation now works in the QA environment
-* BE-154	Remove confusing Logs option from LH menu in Edge mode
-* BE-155	In Web Console on EDGE: Remove all Log options from the LH menu
-* BE-162	Fix Terms of Service it highlight on the LH menu
-* BE-163	Offer First Project Wizard when user logs in and has no Projects
-* BE-165	Updated Content-Security-Policies for QA Environment
-* BE-170	Usability improvements to App Selector (reduce mouse clicks)
-* BE-172	Add ability to turn off the current language reminders in Mic and Upload dialogs
-* BE-174	Ensure that returned items from the Extended Summary (topics) are unique
-* BE-175	Improve reliability of Browser Capture
-* BE-178	Show tooltip with Creator name when hovering over avatar
-* BE-182	In Transcribe App: Remove diarization from the Browser Capture preview
-* BE-184	Better location for the close-search-box icon
-* BE-188	In Web Console: Make email on the Phone Management Page clickable link
-* BE-193	Fixed: Unable to go from Apps page direct to Project Transcripts page
-* BE-194	Support Statefulset uniMRCP deployment (for Cloud)
-* BE-200	Fixed upload of corpus files for Language Model
-* BE-202	Fixed uploading an audio file on demo.voicegain.ai
-* BE-207	In Demo App: Allow more audio file types for Upload
-* BE-209	Add back button to Pricing Plans page in Transcribe App
-* BE-212	In Transcribe App: show creator name tooltip when hovering over creator avatar
-* BE-213	Made email in balance details clickable (mailto:)
-* BE-214	In Demo App: Remove FFW and REV buttons
-* BE-219	In Web Console: Move password reset link to the first step
-* BE-227	Added a link to submit a support ticket in Transcribe App
-* BE-229	Added new field "complianceType" to Account